 I am excited to announce that I have been spending some time cooking on the Kamado Joe Classic.
+These instructions were developed for the Kamado Joe Classic without the air-hinge, but the internal setup is the same.
 The Pizza-Porta was designed to fit this grill, but the cooking characteristics and setup are a little different.
 For those of you with this kamado grill, here are some comments about the fit and about cooking pizza.
 Setting up the grill for a high-temp cook is very straightforward - First make sure that the ashes are cleaned out.
-Then, choose some large chunks of charcoal and put them in the bottom of the firebox to ensure airflow, then fill the firebox area with a full load of charcoal like this:
+I recommend a Kick Ash Basket to allow more airflow than the metal plate with its small holes.
+Alternatively, choose some large chunks of charcoal and put them in the bottom of the firebox to ensure airflow, then fill the firebox area with a full load of charcoal like this:

 Note that the deflector support is in the highest setting and that is it turned a bit to the left - you will see why in a sec.

 Next, place the deflectors on top of the support.
 You have to put deflector on top, or they will block the airflow and keep your temperature too low for pizza.

 Next, is the pizza stone, but it needs some sort of temperature break between the deflector and the stone.
 You can use the metal grate - as shown, or pipe fitting, balls of aluminum foil or other devices to give the pizza stone a little bit of height off of the deflector.
 A layer of aluminum foil under the pizza stone is also helpful to mitigate some of the excess heat.